serratusakiphat/admin-account/README.md

 # Part 1 of project admin-account
-Front end admin account for a e commerce web application.
+Front end admin account for a e-commerce web application.

 ## run npm start port running on localhost:3000